efecarranza/encode-expert-solidity/homework5.md

 # Could the answer to Q1 allow an optimization?

-The init code could be discarded probably, what happens in the constructor.
+Setting the memory pointer could be discarded.

 # Can you trigger a revert in the init code in Remix?

 Yes, a condition that might revert, will be added to the bytecode and revert on init.
+You can send wei to the contract and it'll revert.

 # Can you think of a situation where the opcode EXTCODECOPY is used?